Valhalla-Development/TraktDiscordPresence/README.md

     - Add `trakt.png` from the `images` folder as the app icon and cover image in `Rich Presence` section
     - Upload the remaining images from the `images` folder

+3. Rename `.env.example` to `.env` and input the information from steps 1 and 2

 ## 🎬 Usage

 1. Start the application: